Furrmidable-Crew/cat_advanced_tools/README.md

 - declarative memory threshold: change the minimum similarity score that declarative memories should have to be used as context;
 - procedural memory k: change the number of tools retrieved to be potentially used;
 - episodic memory threshold: change the minimum similarity score that tools should have to be considered;
+- human name: change the name that appears in the conversation history.
+Hence, the Cat will always call that way.

 ## Installation